Safeheron/safeheron-crypto-suites-cpp/README.md

 ```

 # Security Audit
-Some sub-libs originate from the repository "Safeheron/mpc-dsa-lib", an internal project developed by Safeheron and was audited by Kudelski Security.
-All issues raised by Kudelski in the audit report have been corrected.
-The related algorithm libraries will be open sourced soon.
+Some sub-libs originate from the repository "Safeheron/mpc-dsa-lib", an internal project developed by Safeheron and was audited by Kudelski Security in December 2020..

+Lots of changes after the audit, use at your own risk.

 # Development Process & Contact
 This library is maintained by Safeheron.
 Contributions are highly welcomed!
 Besides GitHub issues and PRs, feel free to reach out by mail.